ValtteriVartiainen/Projects/README.md

 ## **About Me**

 I am a student of Information and Communication Technology (ICT) with a strong foundation in programming and web development.
 I have hands-on experience in various programming languages and technologies, which I've utilized in both academic projects and personal development.
+I am eager to continue learning and challenging myself to grow both professionally and personally, embracing new technologies and tackling complex problems to further enhance my skills and knowledge.

 ## **Skills**